oracle-livelabs/database/23cfree/introduction/intro-schema-priv.md

 ## About this workshop
 Welcome to Live Labs, where we explore and delve into the fascinating realm of Oracle database management!
 In today's session, we will be focusing on two intriguing topics: Oracle Schema Level Privileges and Lock Free Column Reservations.

+Estimated Time: 30 Minutes

+### About Schema Priveleges and Lock-Free Reservations

 ### **Schema Level Privileges**

 Oracle Schema Level Privileges play a pivotal role in controlling access and security within an Oracle database.
 A schema, in Oracle, can be thought of as a logical container that holds database objects such as tables, views, procedures, and more.
 With schema level privileges, we can grant or revoke permissions to users or roles, ensuring that the right individuals have the appropriate level of access to the schema's objects.